Finding Eigenvalues the Rupert Way: Acknowledgements

 \section{Acknowledgements}

-Many thanks go to Rupert Way and Tom Bridges for opening this line of research with \textit{Dynamics in the Hopf bundle, the geometric phase and implications for dynamical systems},\cite{WAY2009} and for their advice and discussions on their work.
+Many thanks go to Rupert Way for opening this line of research with \textit{Dynamics in the Hopf bundle, the geometric phase and implications for dynamical systems} \cite{WAY2009}, and for making available his \textsc{Matlab} codes.
 This work benefited from the support of NSF SAVI award DMS-0940363, MURI award A100752 and GCIS award DMS-1312906.